Sotanghon Guisado with noodles and pork slices, amber menu

 • 8 cloves garlic, minced

-• Two teaspoons annatto seeds (or One teaspoon achiote powder)
+• Two teaspoons annatto seeds (or one teaspoon achiote powder)

 • ¼ cup soy sauce